-I think it’s currently safe to say that surgery remains the only real ‘curative’ option for Neuroendocrine Tumours (NETs).
+I think it’s currently safe to say that on paper, surgery remains the only real ‘curative‘ option for Neuroendocrine Tumours (NETs) but there are stage, grade and anatomical constraints.
 I use the word ‘curative’ with some reservations because for many, surgery will not cure but will debulk or cytoreduce as much tumour as possible in order to reduce symptoms and improve quality of life.
-In fact, NETs is one of a small number of cancers where debulking surgery provides a survival advantage for many who are at an advanced stage.
+In fact, NETs is one of a small number of cancers where debulking surgery can often provide a survival advantage for many who are at an advanced stage.
 This is a big deal when you consider with more aggressive cancers at an advanced stage, surgery just might not be offered.
-It follows that surgery is most likely adding to the fairly decent NETs survival statistics, even for those with metastatic disease at diagnosis.
+It follows that surgery is most likely adding to the fairly decent NETs survival statistics, including for those with metastatic disease at diagnosis.
 More on this below.

 Surgery can sometimes be a tough call (……to cut or not to cut?)

 Surgery should be a carefully considered treatment (…..think before cutting?)